-For more information on what requirements the UK government has for translations submitted in support of visa/passport/residency applications, please follow this link to the www.gov.uk site.
+For more information on what requirements the UK government has for translations submitted in support of visa/passport/residency applications, please follow this link to the www.gov.uk website.

-Please note that our minimum charge for translations under 300 words is £60 (VAT inclusive) for most languages.
+There may be an additional charge for arranging an ITI or IoL translator.
+Please note that our minimum charge for certificate translations under 300 words is £60 plus VAT for most languages.

 13 September 2017 09:53